elifesciences/builder/docs/eks.md

 builder generates Terraform templates that describe the set of EKS and EC2 resources that are created inside an `eks`-enabling stack.

 ```
-bldr update_infrastructure:kubernetes-aws--test  # will generate Terraform templates, they should have no change to apply
+./bldr update_infrastructure:kubernetes-aws--test  # will generate Terraform templates, they should have no change to apply
 cat .cfn/terraform/kubernetes-aws--test.json | jq .
 ```